 - The value of having your own familiar things around you in your new home

-1) Restricted and prohibited items - What household items NOT to ship to the USA
+1) Restricted and prohibited items - What household items NOT to ship from the UK to the US

 There are a some items that most shipping companies won't allow you to ship either due to UK export regulations, safety standards or because of risk of damaging other items in your shipment.
 You should always check with your mover first if you need to move any of the following items:

 - Alchohol and food (Can be imported sometimes but varies by state and there are special considerations or restrictions we'll need to explain to you)

 - Combustible liquids (lubricants, alchohols, anti-freeze-cleaners etc.)